gigachad80/vulturescan/README.md

 ### 📌 Overview

 Vulturescan is a module which shows all vulnerabilities of a specified target, similar to the [vulscan](https://github.com/scipag/vulscan) module but with updated exploits.
 On running the script (bash / powershell), it downloads all current and previous exploits from ExploitDB.
-Also, it is constantly being updated with CVEs from MITRE Co.

 ### 🤔 Why This Name?